stoeps13/connections-doc/source/admin/admin/t_admin_profiles_configure_networking.md

         -   none.
 No one can invite a user with the specified profile type to join their network.
 If the user has an existing network of colleagues, it is not available.

+            !!! note
-            **Note:** Setting the scope to none does not make a user's network read-only.
+    Setting the scope to none does not make a user's network read-only.
 If you need to lock the state of a user, note that users can still remove contacts from their network when you set the scope to none.

         -   person\_not\_self.
 Only users with the person J2EE role can invite users with the specified profile type to join their network.
 The profile owner cannot invite themselves to join their own network.

+            !!! note
-            **Note:** If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the admin role.
+    If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the admin role.

     For example: